 Sleep scientists agree that deep sleep is THE most essential part of sleep cycle for rejuvenation, DNA repair, feeling rested and staying healthy

 There are hundreds of factors affecting your sleep.
-Sleep is considered now as the most important health factor, especially deep sleep when you rejuvenate and reboot your health systems.
+Sleep is considered now as the most important health factor, especially deep sleep when you rejuvenate and reboot your health systems and immune function.
 For example, wakefulness is associated with mitochondrial stress and without sufficient sleep, neuron (DNA) degeneration sets in, which can lead to dementia and other health problems.
 There are now thousands of studies about the importance of sleep and the researchers agree that sleep is THE most important aspect of overall health and lower your risk of diseases.

 There are three areas that are important for good, healthy sleep:

 1) lifestyle (everything you do during the waking hours and building rest time into your daily schedule),

 2) your sleep environment,

 3) the state of your mind when you go to bed.

 Below there is a very comprehensive list of environmental and lifestyle factors that can affect your sleep and top tips to remedy these adverse factors.